NCFE Level 2

 Course

-There is course fee, to
+There is course fee, to be advised,

-the course, you may have to pay the full cost.
+course, you may have to pay the full cost.